gthomsen/knowledge-graph/Fortran 2003 Features.md

 Care needs to be taken since some earlier versions of OpenMP (v4.0 and older) do not properly handle `pass`.
 See [here for a confirmation](https://community.intel.com/t5/Intel-Fortran-Compiler/Is-OpenMP-not-supporting-Fortran-2003-PASS-Finalization-etc/m-p/1034161) by [[Who's Who In Fortran#Steve Lionel|Steve Lionel]].

 # Derived Types
+## Allocatable Components
+Components in user-defined data types can now be `allocatable`.  [[Fortran90 Features#User-defined Data Types|Previously]], all component characteristics must be known at compile time.

+## Component Default Initialization

 ## Type-Bound Procedures
 A type's procedures are called type-bound procedures and are declared inside of the `type` definition, but only after the `contains` keyword.
 ## Overriding Methods